g5qinyix/CSC309project/README.md

 - Database:

-  We plan to use (InsertDatabaseName) as our database.
+  We plan to use MongoDB as our database.
 It will store user authorization details (username and password) as well as profile information of the user (Name, Games, coach or not, profile picture, ratings and reviews).

 - Sign up: